LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Loans vs Contributions

-When a member puts money into the LLC, the characterization matters.
+When a member puts money into the LLC, the characterisation matters.
 A contribution increases the member's equity and capital account.
 A loan creates a debt obligation with repayment priority.

 | Factor | Capital Contribution | Member Loan |